Hero image for Cursor vs GitHub Copilot 2026: Which AI Code Editor Wins?

 Codebase Understanding

 Cursor indexes your entire repository.
 When you ask questions or request changes, it understands how files connect.
-This context awareness produces more relevant suggestions and fewer hallucinations about your specific code.
+This context awareness produces better suggestions and fewer hallucinations about your specific code.

 Multi-File Editing